PhrozenByte/phpunit-array-asserts/README.md

 The [`ArrayHasKeyWith` constraint](https://github.com/PhrozenByte/phpunit-array-asserts/blob/master/src/Constraint/ArrayHasKeyWith.php) asserts that an array has a given key and that its value passes another constraint.

 Accepts both native arrays and `ArrayAccess` objects.
 The constraint (parameter `$constraint`) will fail if the key (parameter `$key`) doesn't exist in the array.
-The item's key and the constraint the value must pass are passed in the constructor.
+The item's key, and the constraint the value must pass are passed in the constructor.
+The constraint can either be an arbitrary `Constraint` instance (e.g. `PHPUnit\Framework\Constraint\StringContains`), or any static value, requiring an exact match of the value.

 The `ArrayAssertsTrait` trait exposes two public methods for the `ArrayHasKeyWith` constraint: Use `ArrayAssertsTrait::assertArrayHasKeyWith()` to perform an assertion, and `ArrayAssertsTrait::arrayHasKeyWith()` to create a new instance of the `ArrayHasKeyWith` constraint.